Gregory Richards, Ph.D. (He/him/his)

 Teaching Interests

-I have a long-standing passion for teaching students about science.
+One of the greatest joys of my life is teaching people about science!
 At UW-Parkside, I teach intro microbiology lectures and labs for both majors (BIOS 303) and non-majors (BIOS 202), advanced microbiology for undergraduate and graduate students (BIOS 411/611), and introductory cellular and molecular biology (BIOS 101).
 I place a high priority on training students in inquiry-based scientific and critical thinking, as well as providing students with opportunities to practice and develop useful communication and laboratory skills, all of which are essential to careers in science and medicine.
 I also place a high priority on showing students that there is no reason you can't have fun while doing good science!

 Research Interests